-• Resume and Cover Letter Assistance

-Resume review and critique are offered.
+- Resume, Cover Letter and Job Document Search Assistance Critiques of student job search documents including resume, cover letter, reference sheets, etc. are offered.
 Sample resumes and cover letters are available.
-In November and April of each year, the Job Placement Office sponsors resume and job seeking workshops.
-All students and alumni are urged to attend.

-Referrals to Available Positions

-If an employer has an immediate need, a resume may be directly referred by the Job Placement Office.
+Throughout the Fall and Winter semesters the Job Placement Office sponsors workshops on a wide variety of career related areas.
+All students and alumni are encouraged to attend. - Referrals to Available Positions If an employer has an immediate need, a resume may be directly referred by the Job Placement Office. - Career Fairs

-Career Fairs